NordVPN vs Norton Secure VPN: which VPN is better?

 Servers and locations

-NordVPN offers 5500 servers in 60 locations which is a lot compared to other VPN providers.
-Regions like Europe and the Asia Pacific have the best coverage, with 36 and 11 server locations respectively.
+NordVPN offers 7700+ servers in 118 countries which is a lot compared to other VPN providers like Surfshark and IPVanish.
+Regions like Europe and the Asia Pacific have the best coverage.
 In addition, the Americas and Middle East & Africa include a few server locations as well, making NordVPN’s fleet very inclusive.

 Platforms, interface, and ease of use